micah-williamson/expresskit/route/README.md

 `Query` params don't need to be defined in the route uri.
 When `/user/search/1?q=foo` is requested, `foo` will be available in the search variable.

 `Header` is pulled from the request header.
-In update, the Authorization header is expected.
+In the above `updateUser` example, the Authorization header is expected.

 `Body` is payload of the request (sent by `PUT` and `POST` requests).
 If the payload is JSON this will be a parsed JSON object.

 All injectables except `Body` are **required** by default.
-When the route is requested, if it cannot resolved the property from the request, it will respond with a 400 error and a message similar to-
+When the route is requested, if it cannot resolve the property from the request, it will respond with a 400 error and a message similar to-